ever-been/everDoc/src/book/markdown/configuration.md

 :	Group to which the nodes belong.
 Nodes with different group will not form a cluster.

 `been.cluster.password`=*dev-pass*
 :	Password for the group.
-If different password is used among nodes the will not for a cluster.
+If different password is used among nodes they will not form a cluster.

 `been.cluster.join`=*multicast*
 :	Manages how nodes form the cluster.
-Two values are possible:

-	* *multicast* - only `been.cluster.multicast.*` options will be used
-	* *tcp* - only  `been.cluster.tcp.members` option will be used
+Two values are possible: `multicast` which means only `been.cluster.multicast.*` options will be used, and `tcp` which means only  `been.cluster.tcp.members` option will be used.

 `been.cluster.multicast.group`=*224.2.2.3*
 :	Specifies multicast group to use

 `been.cluster.multicast.port`=*54327*
 :	Specifies multicast port to use

 `been.cluster.tcp.members`=*localhost:5701*
 :	Semicolon separated list of `[ip|host][:port]` nodes to connect to.

 `been.cluster.port`=*5701*
 :	Port on which the node will listen to.